 - Kla Ouenama - Bourkou.
 Mysterious prehistoric cliff painting which shows a 2 m tall fantastic creature with smaller headless creature inside.

 - "Korossom myth" - Bourkou.
 Unusual group of cliff paintings, shows disarticulated figures in weird dance.

 - Niola Doa - Ennedi.
-Rock carvings, created circa 3000 BC.
+Rock carvings, created around 3000 BC.
 Drawings show five, up to 2.25 m tall figurines of women with voluptuous forms.
 Bodies seem to be adorned with abstract paintings or tatoos.